Xiurr/MAPD-Net/README.md

 ## Code Availability & Release Plan

-This repository currently provides the **review-stage core implementation** of MAPD-Net for academic evaluation.
 The released version focuses on the proposed architecture and the key anatomy-pathology disentanglement design, including:

 - The proposed MAPD-Net architecture and core model components (`modeling/`)
 - The implementation of the key modules: **HPE**, **APDM**, and **PCFM**